History of Christianity in Ukraine: Territories gained by Pereyaslav Rada

-In 1686, 40 years after Mogila's death, the Ottomans, acting on the behalf of the regent of Russia Sophia Alekseyevna, pressured the Patriarch of Constantinople into transferring the Orthodox Church of Kyiv and all Rus' from the jurisdiction of Constantinople to the Patriarch of Moscow, established a century prior to that.
+In 1686, 40 years after Mogila's death, the Ottomans, acting on the behalf of the regent of Russia Sophia Alekseyevna, pressured the Patriarch of Constantinople into transferring the Orthodox Church of Kiev and all Rus' from the jurisdiction of Constantinople to the Patriarch of Moscow, established a century prior to that.
 The legality of this step is occasionally questioned to this day along with the fact that the transfer was accompanied by graft and bribery, which in church affairs amounts to an ecclesiastical crime.
 The transfer itself, however, led to the significant Ukrainian domination of the Russian Orthodox Church, which continued well into the 18th century, Feofan Prokopovich, Epifany Slavinetsky, Stephen Yavorsky and Demetrius of Rostov being among the most notable representatives of this trend.

 Territories gained from Crimean Khanate

 In the late 18th century, the Crimean Khanate (Vassal for Ottoman Empire) was conquered by Russia, and the latter annexed most of the southern steppes and Crimea.
 Colonization of these lands was actively encouraged by Orthodox people, particularly Ukrainians, Russians and Serbs.
 As New Russia (Novorossiya, as it was then known) was settled, new Orthodox parishes were created.
-Construction of cathedrals that demonstrate some of the finest examples of late-19th-century Russian Architecture was undertaken in large cities such as Odessa and Sevastopol.
+Construction of cathedrals that demonstrate some of the finest examples of late-19th-century Russian Architecture was undertaken in large cities such as Odesa and Sevastopol.

 Territories gained from partitions

 In the late 17th century Poland became less and less influential and internal corruption as well as the pressure from its powerful neighbors resulted in its partitions by neighbouring empires.
 The Russian Empire, in particular, gained most of ethnically Ukrainian land and all of the Belarusian lands.
 After nearly two centuries of polonization, the Uniate influence on the Ukrainian population was so great that hardly any remained Orthodox.
 Although some, particularly in Podolia, chose to revert to Orthodoxy soon after, this in many cases was an exception rather than trend and in locations where the Unia already gave deep roots into the population all of the church property remained in the Catholic and Uniate authority.
 Also significant was Empress Catherine II's decree "On the newly acquired territory", according to which most of the Polish magnates retained all their lands and property (thus a significant control over population) in the newly acquired lands.

 Nevertheless, the first Russophile tendencies began to surface, and came in face of the Uniate Bishop Joseph Semashko.
 Believing that the Uniate Church's role as an interim bridge between Orthodoxy and their eventual path to Catholicism is over, now that the ruler of the lands is no longer a Catholic, but an Orthodox Monarch, he began to push for an eventual reversion of all Uniates.
 Although the idea was shared by growing number of the lower priests, the ruling Uniate synod, controlled by the strong Polish influence, rejected all Semashko's suggestions.
-In addition many of the Latin Catholic authorities responded to this by actively converting the Uniates to Latin Rite Catholicism.
+In addition many of the Latin Church Catholic authorities responded to this by actively imposing Latin practice and hierarchy.